Cuprins

 👉 Want to experience birdwatching right in the heart of the Danube Delta?
 Choose an accommodation close to nature, where tranquility and birds are at home.
 Discover the accommodation options at Dolphin Camping and get ready for an unforgettable experience!

-With more than 300 species observed, the Delta offers a rare chance to see spectacular birds such as the curlew pelican, common pelican, little cormorant, night, yellow or reddish herons, egrets, egrets, wagtails, gypsy moorhens or red-tailed godwits.
+With more than 300 species observed, the Delta offers a rare chance to see spectacular birds such as the Dalmatian pelican, common pelican, little cormorant, night, yellow or reddish herons, egrets, egrets, wagtails, glossy ibis or red-tailed godwits.
+Landscapes range from narrow canals and quiet lakes to dense reedbeds, sandy screes and wet woodlands – each habitat attracting different types of birds.

 A boat trip, accompanied by a local guide, gives you the best conditions for observation and photography.